whid-injector/WHID/ESPloitV2_whid/README.md

 ## This is a local fork of ESPloit V2, since there are some PR unapproved on https://github.com/exploitagency/ESPloitV2 that I would like to merge.
-### If you have PRs and don't get approved on Coreay's repo, do make them here.
+### If you have PRs and don't get approved on Corey's repo, do make them here.
 Thanks.

 Created by Corey Harding
 www.LegacySecurityGroup.com / www.Exploit.Agency